pkamanuru/public-notes/dota2_mid_tips.md

    * Backpack your stat items for max efficiency

 ## Wave Manipulation in Mid Lane
 1. When to push the wave ?
+  * Water Rune
+  * Gank
+  * Bounty Rune
 2. When to Keep it stable ?
+  * More Harass you have, more stable it should be
 3. When to have the Lane Swinging ?
   * High Range Hero
   * High Harass lane as you are melee (Use your spells as much as possible)